SRCH2/srch2-ngn/documentation/docs/advanced.md

 corresponding to the *RecordBoostField*, the *boost* argument of the *Field.getSearchableString(String name, int boost)*, and if a *Field* instance has *enableHighlighting()* can be set for this *SQLiteIndexable*.

-If *getRecordBoostColumnName()* is overridden it must correspond to the name of a column that is of type *REAL* or *FLOAT* and should contain positive values less than 100 and greater than or equal to 1.
+If *getRecordBoostColumnName()* is overridden it must correspond to the name of a column that is of type *REAL* and should contain positive values less than 100 and greater than or equal to 1.
 Here the column named score is used as the *RecordBoostField* which will set the relative rank of each row or record as it is returned as a search result.

 During the resolution of the schema for the index this *SQLiteIndexable* represents, the *SRCH2Engine* will call the method *getColumnBoostValue(String textColumnName)* for each column of type *TEXT* found in the table.
-The value returns will determine the relative importance of each column of type TEXT.
-Since books are generally looked for by title, 3 is returned for the column title, 2 is returned for the column author, and 1 (the default value) for all other columns of type *TEXT*.
-Returning a value less than 0 from this method will set the default value of 1 for that column.
-The same method is used to determine which columns of type TEXT are to be highlighted with the method *getColumnIsHighlighted(String textColumnName)*.
+The value returns will determine the relative importance of each column of type *TEXT*--that is, the searchable fields in the index.
+Since books are generally looked for by title, 50 is returned for the title column, 25 is returned for the author column, and 10 for the genre column.
+In event a value less than 1 or greater than 100, or column boost it not specified, the default value of 1 will be set for that column.

+The same logic is used to determine which columns of type *TEXT* are to be highlighted with the method *getColumnIsHighlighted(String textColumnName)*.
+Here we enable highlighting for all columns of type *TEXT*.

-Note that implementations of the *SQLiteIndexable* class can support creating a geo-index.
+Implementations of the *SQLiteIndexable* class can support creating a geo-index.
 If two columns of the table contain longitudinal and latitude data, override both *getLatitudeColumnName()* and *getLongitudeColumnName()* returning the column names as they appear in the create table string used to create the table.
 These columns should by of type *REAL*.

+As for an *Indexable*, *SQLiteIndexable* implementations must be registered by calling *SRCH2Engine.setSQLiteIndexables()* before calling *SRCH2Engine.onResume()*.
 To initialize the *DatabaseIndexable* in the *SRCH2Engine*:

 ```
 public class SearchActivity extends Activity {